-Debt Consolidation Q&A
+Debt consolidation options Q&A

-Debt consolidation loans can be a great way to manage your debt, especially if you have a lot of high-interest unsecured debts that overwhelm you.
+Debt consolidation loans can be a great option for managing your debt, especially if you have a lot of high-interest unsecured debts that overwhelm you.

-What is Debt Consolidation?
+What is debt consolidation?

 Debt consolidation rolls several debts into one lower-interest payment.
 It’s a strategy you can use to reduce your total debt and reorganize it to help you pay down your debt.

-What is a Debt Consolidation Loan?
+What is a debt consolidation loan?

 A debt consolidation loan involves taking out a new loan to pay off one or more debts you already have.
 It allows you to bundle your debts with a loan that features one manageable monthly payment at a lower interest rate.
 To qualify for a debt consolidation loan, you will likely need good credit.

 You can use debt consolidation to merge a variety of debts, including credit cards, personal loans, medical debt, auto loans, student loans, and payday loans.
 Virtually any debt is eligible for debt consolidation.
 Due to credit card regulations, there are limitations on a given lender’s ability to pay off credit card accounts with the proceeds of a loan from the same lender.

 A good debt consolidation loan helps you in two ways: it spreads out your debt repayment over the life of the loan (which usually ranges from 5 to 30 years) or it reduces the interest you are paying on the debt.

-Discover Home Loans offers home equity loans ranging from $35,000 to $200,000 with low fixed rates and zero origination fees.
+Discover Home Loans offers home equity loans ranging from $35,000 to $300,000 with low fixed rates and zero origination fees.
 With this in mind, debt consolidation with Discover Home Loans can often be a great option.

 A good first step in getting a debt consolidation loan is to understand the current status of your debt: how much you owe and what interest is charged against each debt.

-The most noteworthy benefit of debt consolidation is that you will only have to worry about one debt payment every month.
+The most noteworthy benefit of a home equity loan as a debt consolidation option is that you will only have to worry about one debt payment every month.

 There are three main reasons to consolidate your debt: